The Great Wildebeest Migration

 The Great Wildebeest Migration in January, February, and March

-Around January each year, the wildebeest migration will end their trek from Masai Mara, moving along the eastern edge of the Serengeti and into the Ngorongoro Conservation Area in the Ndutu Conservation Area.
-Here the plains are rich in nutritious grass, providing the herds with the best conditions for raising their newborn calves.
+Around January each year, the wildebeest migration will end their trek from the Masai Mara, moving along the eastern edge of the Serengeti and into the Ngorongoro Conservation Area in the Ndutu Conservation Area.
+Here, the plains are rich in nutritious grass, providing the herds with the best conditions for raising their newborn calves.

 Although there is no real beginning or end to this migratory circuit — other than birth and death — it seems reasonable to call the wildebeests’ birthing season the start of the migration.
 Around late January or February, the herds occupy the short-grass plains that spread over the lower northern parts of the Ngorongoro Crater highlands.
 Some 8000 calves are born here every day, within a period of two to three weeks, or nearly 500,000 new calves within 1 month.